davidgf/design-patterns-in-ruby/composite.md

         |__ Label
 ```

-In the Composite pattern, we'll model every step in a separate class with a common interface, which will report back how long they take.
-So we'll define a common base class, `Task`, which plays the role of **component**.
+In the Composite pattern, we'll model every step in a separate class with a common interface that will report back how long they take.
+So we'll define a common base class, `Task`, that plays the role of **component**.

 ```ruby
 class Task